-We were directed to a large number of emails, but it was noted that 9 players and two staff members at the club contracted the virus.
+At Kilmarnock, a number players and staff members at the club contracted the virus.

-The 17th October 2020 was the date of the first Premiership match that had been postponed.
-This was relevant due to the prior contracting of Covid-19, and the apparent transmission of same amongst the staff and players.
+The 2nd October 2020 was the date of the Premiership match that had been postponed at the request of Kilmarnock FC.
+This was relevant due to the prior contracting of Covid, and the apparent transmission of same, amongst the staff and players.